ami-GS/dcc/README.md

 This is for my understandings of interpreter-compiler.
 Currently the usage is limited.

-#### Passed statements
+## Passed statements
-Belows are properly translated assembler with simple processing. like
+statements below were properly translated to assembler with simple processing. like

 ```c